Skip to Main Content

 Planning a Stay

 The address at 3 Rue Gaston Maruéjols places the property inside Nîmes old town, within comfortable walking distance of the principal Roman sites.
-Specific room configurations, pricing, and availability are not published centrally, and the booking process is leading handled through direct contact with the property.
-Google reviews currently sit at 4.5 from 111 assessments, a score that, across this sample size, reflects consistent guest satisfaction rather than a handful of outlying opinions.
+Reservations are recommended and handled directly with the property.
 Given the building's irregular floor plan, room selection matters: guests should enquire about garden orientation and ceiling height when booking, as the variation between spaces in this typology can be meaningful.

 For travellers building a broader France itinerary that combines design-led regional properties with larger palatial addresses, reference points worth considering alongside Jardins Secrets include Domaine Les Crayères in Reims, Royal Champagne Hotel & Spa in Champillon, and Château du Grand-Lucé in the Loire.
 For those whose itineraries extend beyond France, Aman Venice operates a comparable logic of historic palazzo and walled garden in a different Mediterranean city, and The Maybourne Riviera and Château de la Chèvre d'Or in Èze represent the clifftop end of Riviera design-led hospitality.